UniversalDependencies/docs/_fr-dep/obl-comp.md

 case(commune, de)
 ~~~

-For prepositional phrases which are not required by the verb (or the adjective) but modify the verb (or the adjective), we use the [obl:mod]() relation.
+For prepositional phrases which are not required by the verb (or the adjective) but modify the verb (or the adjective), the [obl:mod]() relation is used.
-For non-core nominal dependents of a verb, we can also use the [obl:periph]() relation.
+For non-core nominal dependents of a verb not governed by their head, the [obl:periph]() relation is used.